Lesson 3: Refugee women and children

 Step 3.
 Unaccompanied minors

-Watch the following news clip and discuss why children might travel by themselves.
+Watch the following videos and discuss reasons why children might travel by themselves.
 What type of assistance might they need on their journey?

-- Bashir (Afghanistan) from ABC News 7:30 Report From high seas to HSC: A refugee success story
+- From high seas to HSC: A refugee success story (ABC News 7:30 Report)